dandels/dmodman/README.md

 - [ ] Tomato sauce to go with the occasional spaghetti code (WIP).

 ## Known issues
-* The UI can crash the program during terminal resizing if the terminal is made small enough.
+* The UI can crash the program when resizing the terminal window.

 ## Installation
 * It is recommended to add "dmodman" to your PATH, either by placing the binary